 How many teachers from my school should attend?

 There should be one school faculty member on site at all times during the program.
-We recommend 1 school chaperone for every 25 students.
+We recommend 1 school chaperone for every 25 students during the day.
 For evening cabin supervision, we recommend two (2) adults per cabin.
 Camp staff do not sleep in the cabins with students.

 We do not charge for day trip chaperones.
 For overnight chaperones, we only charge adults over the 1:25 teacher-to-student ratio.

 Will I need to teach lessons or lead activities?

 For most groups, our Teacher Naturalists lead most of the activities.
 We do ask that teachers participate in activities and help with supervision.
 However, for larger groups (over 100 students) Teachers may be needed to help run a group challenge station or provide additional supervision during lessons led by Outdoor School staff.

 We make sure there are some down times for teachers during the overnight programs!